alexander-kastil/angular-basics/demos/04-routing/ng-routing-di/public/markdown/dependency-injection.md

+Dependency Injection (DI) in Angular is a design pattern that allows components to request dependencies instead of creating them, promoting loose coupling and testability.
+It uses a hierarchical injector system to provide services and other dependencies throughout the application.

 - Examine the use of `inject` in `dependency-injection.component.ts`.
 It replaces the use of the constructor for dependency injection.
 Services and tokens have to provided in order to be available for injection.

   ```typescript